Alfred Gold: Life

 In 1911, Gold published a popular science book on Frans Hals, and in 1912 he received his doctorate in Münster on Johann Carl Wilck: Ein Maler des deutschen Empire (Berlin, Paul Cassirer, 1912), the first monograph on the painter Johann Carl Wilck, who was born in Schwerin in 1772 and died near Nuremberg in 1819.
-Together with Max Liebermann, Carl Steffeck: (1818-1890); seine Kunst, sein Leben, seine Werke was published to accompany the exhibition from Carl Steffeck's estate in 1913.
-From August 31, 1914 to the end of March 1916 Alfred Gold gave the wartime, artists' pamphlets.
-Heft 1 - to 64/65, published by Paul Cassirer.
+Together with Max Liebermann, Carl Steffeck: (1818–1890); seine Kunst, sein Leben, seine Werke was published to accompany the exhibition from Carl Steffeck's estate in 1913.
+From August 31, 1914, to the end of March 1916, Gold gave the wartime, artists' pamphlets.
+Heft 1 – to 64/65, published by Paul Cassirer.
 All 272 contributions are original lithographs; graphics by, among others.
 Hans Baluschek, Ernst Barlach, Max Beckmann, Walter Bony, August Gaul, Willi Geiger, Rudolf Großmann, Otto Hundt, Willy Jaeckel, Arthur Kampf, Georg Kolbe, Käthe Kollwitz, Max Liebermann, Hans Meid, Oskar Nerlinger, Max Oppenheimer, Carl Olof Petersen, Max Slevogt, Ottomar Starke, Max Unold, Wilhelm Wagner, Karl Walser, E. R. Weiß and many more.
 The special issue Max Liebermann appeared as issue 6.
 The hurrapatriotic series was discontinued as World War I progressed.

 In 1917, Gold worked as a correspondent for the Berliner Tageblatt in Copenhagen.
 On November 5, 1917, he wrote from the Hotel Esplanade in Berlin to his acquaintance from Viennese times, Leopold Andrian, that he was to write an article on behalf of the Danish paper Politiken about the Reich Foreign Minister Ottokar Theobald Otto Maria Graf Czernin von und zu Chudenitz and asked him to arrange an audience.

-After the First World War, Gold worked for several years in Paris in 1927 he returned to Berlin and worked in the art trade.
+After the First World War, Gold worked for several years in Paris; in 1927 he returned to Berlin and worked in the art trade.
 In 1929 he set up his own business in "small, intimate rooms" at Viktoriastrasse 5, showing mainly works of French Impressionism, as described in an English-language catalog from 1930.
 His initiative led to an exhibition of masterpieces of 19th century German and French painting in 1930, organized by the Kunstverein für das Rheinland und Westfalen in Düsseldorf in 1930.
 Gold also wrote the introduction to the catalog.
 In 1931 he established a branch in Paris at the Galerie George Petit.

 Nazi era and emigration

 Immediately after the Nazis came to power in 1933, Gold left Germany and moved his gallery to Paris, establishing his own small gallery at 32 Av.
-Matignon with his friend, the painter Jacques Blot (1885-1960).
+Matignon with his friend, the painter Jacques Blot (1885–1960).
 He worked frequently with the London firm of Alex Reid & Lefevre.
-After the German occupation of Paris in 1940, Gold emigrated to the USA where he published "The most stupid of all races - dialogues and comments - a reckoning with Nazi Germany" in 1942.
-For his 70th birthday, the German-language magazine Aufbau No. 26 of June 30, 1944, published a tribute by Max Osborn and Eugen Spiro, who portrayed Gold.
+After the German occupation of Paris in 1940, Gold emigrated to the USA where he published "The most stupid of all races – dialogues and comments – a reckoning with Nazi Germany" in 1942.
+For his 70th birthday, the German-language magazine Aufbau No. June 26, 30, 1944, published a tribute by Max Osborn and Eugen Spiro, who portrayed Gold.